 We talked about the Rule of thirds (think of your viewfinder as a tic tac toe board) and how it affects the composition and feeling of a photograph.
 We also talked about shallow depth of field and how it is used to isolate a subject from it’s surroundings.
 Also, how there are a combination of things that are needed to achieve the correct effect.

 Professional photographers use depth of field (DOF) to isolate their subjects and throw a distracting background out of focus (p.
 42).
-To do this you’ll need to use a combination of any of the following…
+To create a nice blurriness/bokeh behind your subject you’ll need to use a combination of the following…

 - Use a long Lens (85 mm and up)